cotterman/Astro250_Python-for-Data-Scientists/hw06-SQL_webcrawl-cotterman/README.txt

     #another person can't use postgresql while I use mysql on the same DB
     #SQL code (mostly) will transfer, but if you change your mind in terms
         of whether you want to use PostgreSQL, MySQL, or SQLite then you will need to import data info into a new database with you desired DBMS

+#### SQL DETAILS ####

+#Table VIEW (versus CREATE):
+    #it's a waste of space to store all tables
+    #view is a reference to the query that I run which is not stored on disk
+    #disadvantage: it will re-run the query whenever it is referenced
+        #so could slow things down if the takes a long time to run
+    #note: if underlying data (e.g., topair) changes, then so will the view
+    #another alternative with PostgreSQL: materialized view
+        #this will save the view on disk
+        #different from creating table in that the materialized view
+            #will be updated when underlying tables are updated

 #### WAYS TO USE/ACCESS A DATABASE ####